If your question isn’t answered then please email it to firstname.lastname@example.org!

-A. Bowers House is vegan/vegetarian–all house meals must be vegetarian with a vegetarian option.
-Concord and Haymarket Houses are vegetarian.
+A. Bowers House is vegan/vegetarian–all house meals must be vegetarian with a vegan option.
+Concord, Haymarket, and Wells Houses are vegetarian.
+However, all houses strive to accommodate all members dietary restrictions.
 People cook a whole variety of foods–old family recipes or attempts to master a new type of ethnic food.
 We have a large collection of cookbooks and are happy to help newer cooks get the hang of things.
 We end up having a great mix of meals and cuisines!

 A. The best way to find this out is to contact the Membership Coordinator for the house(s) you are interested in (see above for email addresses).
 During the summer we often have several sublets open, and often have spaces opening around the end and start of the academic year.

 A. Bowers has 6 parking spaces on a first-come, first-serve basis.
 Concord does not have parking spaces.
 Haymarket has a driveway this isn’t usually used for member parking.
+Wells does not have parking spaces.
 Street parking by each of the houses is not too difficult relative to other locations in Hyde Park.